Aller au contenu

 Weaknesses:

-Best for: organic enthusiasts wanting a certified natural purifying treatment.
+Best for: organic enthusiasts who want a certified natural purifying treatment.

 Strengths:

-• Rebalances scalp for up to 6 weeks
+• Rebalances the scalp for up to 6 weeks

 Weaknesses: